Bound to Life

 “Don’t order him, Lina!”

-“He’s not even in your guild any more.”
+“He’s not part of your guild any more.”

 You were ready to discard him, before the council declared him dead.”